 A suspended grade for courses in which work is not scheduled for completion until after the quarter closes, e.g., thesis or research courses at the graduate level.
 It is the responsibility of the student to arrange with the supervising instructor to remove the N within one calendar year of the quarter the grade is assigned, per the schedule given below.
 Once the closing date has passed, reregistration and payment of regular tuition is required in order to obtain credit for the work completed.
+Once a degree has been posted, removal of an N grade is not permitted.

-N-Grades
+N-Grades Received

-Received Must be Removed Before Summer term August 1 of the following calendar year Fall term December 1 of the following calendar year Winter term March 1 of the following calendar year Spring term May 1 of the following calendar year
+Must be Removed Before

+Summer term August 1 of the following calendar year Fall term December 1 of the following calendar year Winter term March 1 of the following calendar year Spring term May 1 of the following calendar year student did not achieve acceptable performance level of at least C. There is no effect on the grade point average.